 For $200 more, you can attend a VIP event and a swanky party afterward.

-The event is set for downtown Detroit Saturday, with a scheduled appearance by Gordy and planned performances by Aretha Franklin, and duet partners Stevie Wonder and Kid Rock.
+The event is set for downtown Detroit Saturday, with a scheduled appearance by Gordy and planned performances by Aretha Franklin, The Temptations and duet partners Stevie Wonder and Kid Rock.

 The high-wattage night is a fundraiser for the Motown Historical Museum — the original site of Motown Records Corp. — and tickets start at $350 apiece.
 A ticket that includes the pre-gala VIP reception and “Afterglow” party costs $1,000.